ADBMS620/Data-cloud02/docs/week-2/Binary Heap.md

 ## Indices of Children and Parent in a Heap
 Let's start by considering how to calculate the index of the parent node.
 Let's take a look at the example tree we have considered.

->[!CAUTION]
+> ⚠ **INDEX ≠ NODE CONTENT**
->The parent of node index 1 is 0.
+>  The parent of node index 1 is 0.
 Similarly, the parent  of node index 2 is also 0.
 The parent of node index 3  and 4 is 1, while the parent of node index 5 and 6 is 2.

+How do we get index 0 from both indices 1 and 2?
+And how do we get index 1 from indices 3 and 4?
+Or index 2 from indices 5 and 6?